drjellyjam/Kennal-UI-system/README.md

 Has support for buttons, text labels, toggles, textboxes, tooltips

+There are some sprites in the code you will have to replace with custom ones but that is about it.

 # Usage example
 ```
 ui = new Ui(0,0,640,320) //base ui panel